 |Camera controls||Built-in camera shutter and microphone/camera off button||Built-in camera shutter and microphone/camera off button|

-Which small Show should you get?
+Amazon Echo Show 5 vs. 8: Which smaller Show should you get?

 Not too big, not too little

 The Echo Show 8 (2nd Gen) comes to a more natural size that's easier to place than the Echo Show 10 (3rd Gen) but is still comfy enough to watch recipes and videos.

 The smaller Echo Show 5 (3rd Gen) brings video chatting, streaming, and privacy in a manageable device that fits practically anywhere in your home.